-The one thing to be weary of, driving at night.
-The roads are pitch black, people tend to drink and drive too fast (even if they’re not drinking), and the road is narrow.
-I made a point of getting off the road before sunset – or only driving a short distance in the dark, if I needed to go out for dinner.
+The one thing to be weary of: driving at night.
+The roads are pitch black, people tend to drink, and drive too fast (even if they’re not drinking), and the road is narrow.
+I made a point of getting off the road before sunset – or only driving a short distance in the dark if I needed to go out for dinner.

-How do I fly to Eleuthera?
+How Do I Fly to Eleuthera?

 ELH has flights daily from Nassau, Fort Lauderdale, Miami, Atlanta, and Charlotte.
 This is the airport I flew into.
 I came from Nassau on Bahamasair.
 It was an unbelievably short flight with unbelievably spectacular views.

-What is the main settlement of Eleuthera?
+What is the Main Settlement of Eleuthera?

 On the main island, Rock Sound has the biggest population.
 Rock Sound is on the south end of the island, I didn’t make it that far so don’t have much information on what the area is like.

-Is there a ferry to Eleuthera Island?
+Is There a Ferry to Eleuthera Island?

 Like I mentioned, I flew from Nassau.
 Flying was the cheaper, and much faster option.
 But there are ferries to Eleuthera.
 No matter where on the island you’d like to get to, all ferries will come from Nassau.
 So if you’re looking to get to Eleuthera by ferry from any one of the other Bahamian islands, you’ll need to make your way to Nassau first.